 To implement this change, ESO identified there would potentially need to be a system change.
-However, a manual workaround could be accommodated should implementation be earlier than April 2022 when a new settlements system will be delivered.
+However, a manual workaround could be accommodated should implementation be earlier than end 2022 when Release 213 of a new settlements system will be delivered.
 Where there is alignment with this new settlements system then the cost of implementing CMP300 would be negligible as it can be included into this suite of changes.
 It would also lower the compliance risk impacts.